topquark22/morseR24/README.md

 ## Initialization

 This sketch will work initially with Arduino factory EEPROM settings.
-If the stored message or timing settings are incorrect, then run **eeprom_reset.ino** to reset the EEPROM.
+If the stored message or timing settings are incorrect, run **eeprom_reset.ino** to reset the EEPROM.
 Then reupload the sketch and life is good.

 ## CE and CSN pins